aiidalab/aiidalab-qe/docs/source/development/index.rst

 Developer guide
 ###################

-This guide explains how to extend the functionality of the app.
+This guide explains the architecture of the application and how to extend the functionality of the app by integrating new features through plugin development.

 .. toctree::
     :maxdepth: 1